-Although grinder pumps are common in the Texas Hill Country, they are not all that common elsewhere so many homeowners do not know much about them.
-Our team at Reliant Plumbing has over five decades of experience working on grinder pumps in all types of plumbing systems.
-Read below for some of our most commonly asked questions or give our local office a call to schedule a consultation.
+Although grinder pumps are common in Texas, they are not all that common elsewhere.
+Many homeowners and even plumbing companies do not know much about them.
+Our team at Reliant Plumbing has over five decades of combined experience working on grinder pumps in all types of plumbing systems.
+That means we are confident in our repairs and installs for residential and commercial plumbing.

 How does a grinder pump work?